Habeebamoo/Habeebamoo/README.md

 🧑‍💻 **Software Developer** ~ 🎓 **Computer Science Student** ~ 🚀 **Aspiring Cloud Computing Engineer**

+## About

 With **1.5 years** of experience in software development, I build responsive, user centric and interactive applications.

-🌱 I am currently learning Golang
+1. 🌱 I am currently learning Golang
-🎉 Ask me about HTML, CSS, JavaScript, TypeScript and ReactJS ⚙️ I am interested in **Systems, Networks and Architecture** 🚀 Available to work on open source projects
+2. 🎉 Ask me about HTML, CSS, JavaScript, TypeScript and ReactJS
+3. ⚙️ I am interested in **Systems, Networks and Architecture**
+4. 🚀 Available to work on open source projects

 My Recent Project.
 - GoMail, A CLI app for sending emails quickly directly from your command line